iOS17/sideloadly/README.md

-# Sideloadly v 55.0.3 iOS: iOS 18.3, 18.2, 18, 17.6.1 Ultimate Guide: Sideloadly & Its Top Alternative
+# Sideloadly v 0.55.0 iOS 26: iOS 18.6, 18.5 - 18, 17.6.1 Ultimate Guide: Sideloadly & Its Top Alternative

-Sideloadly is one of the most valuable tools for sideloading iPA files into iPhone/iPad.
-The app allows users to change the advanced sideloading settings through its easy-to-use interface(Change Bundle ID, App Name, Blank Logo fixing, etc..).
-Sideloadly is PC software only for Windows, Linux, and Mac OS, so you need a PC to sideload an IPA file.
+Sideloadly is one of the most valuable tools for sideloading IPA files into an iPhone/iPad.
+The app allows users to change the advanced sideloading settings through its easy-to-use interface(Change Bundle ID, App Name, Blank Logo fixing, etc).
+Sideloadly is a PC software only for Windows, Linux, and Mac OS, so you need a PC to sideload an IPA file.

 ## Download Sideloadly Tool